 stubs where no growth is occurring.
 Be sure to prune them back to

 just above where new growth emerges from the stem.

-By late June, new growth has begun to emerge from the remaining branches
+By late June, new growth (from adventitious buds) has begun to emerge from the remaining branches

 on the Yew stump.